Marketing & Branding Advice

 You’ve selected your creative agency for the project.
 Check!
 During the kick-off meeting, they will review the project process and immediate next steps with your website committee.
 Often, you will look at your current website as well as competitor websites and discuss what you like and dislike, what you think works well, and what you’d like to see changed or added.
 Your agency will help you assess your existing website’s navigational elements, functional capabilities, and specific areas that need improvement.

 Your agency will prepare a revised sitemap, which acts as a “blueprint,” organizing and defining the content to build the site.
 Review time can be pretty quick if you are not making major organizational changes to your website.
-If major changes are needed (i.e. reorganizing practice areas/services, adding industries, restructuring the portfolio, adding tabs to bio pages, etc.) more time will be needed to reach consensus.
+If major changes are needed (i.e. reorganizing practice areas/services, adding industries, restructuring the portfolio, adding tabs to bio pages, etc.) more time will often be needed to reach a consensus internally with your stakeholders.

 Everyone on the committee should be excited and curious to see the homepage design options your agency will present.
-Here at Clockwork, we present homepage messaging, logo revisions (when needed), and homepage designs all in tandem, as words and visuals must work together.
+Here at Clockwork, we present homepage messaging, logo revisions (when needed), and homepage designs all in tandem, so everyone understands how the words and visuals will work together.
 We find doing so helps streamline the review process considerably.

-By the end of the meeting, the committee should come to consensus on the preferred homepage design, or provide direction for modifications you’d like to see made.
+After the presentation meeting, your team should select the preferred homepage design, or provide direction for modifications you’d like to see made.
 After that (or maybe one more round of tweaks), you should have your new homepage officially approved.

-The agency will present the secondary page designs and listen to your initial responses.
-You should review the designs further over the next few days with your committee, gather all the feedback and share it with the agency.
-After the agency incorporates your feedback, you will need to review and approve the secondary page designs.
+The agency will present the important interior page designs (like bios, services, news, etc.) and listen to your initial responses.
+You should review the designs further over the next few days with your committee, gather all the feedback, and share it with the agency.
+After the agency incorporates your feedback, you will need to review and approve these interior page designs.

-The review process for the responsive designs (for tablets and smartphones) should be minimal, because responsive designs are a reformatted version of the approved desktop-sized designs.
+The review process for the responsive designs (for tablets and smartphones) should be minimal because responsive designs are a reformatted version of the approved desktop-sized pages.
 However, you should also take this time to review ALL the designs and give the final website design approval prior to the start of programming.

 Content Development: Time varies widely